-- 15. 6.1 Competitors will follow a hare balloon and attempt to achieve a mark or valid track point close to a target displayed by the hare no more than two meters upwind of the basket after landing. - 15.
+- 15. 6.1 Competitors will follow a hare balloon and attempt to achieve a mark close to a target displayed by the hare no more than two meters upwind of the basket after landing. - 15.
 6.2 Task Data: - a) Description of hare balloon(s) - b) Intended flight duration of hare balloon(s) - 15.
-6.3 The result is the distance from the mark or closest valid track point to the target.
+6.3 The result is the distance from the mark to the target.
 Smallest result is best. - 15.
 6.4 Variation from intended flight duration of the hare shall not be grounds for complaint. - 15.
 6.5 The hare may deflate after landing and may be removed from the field. - 15.
 6.6 The hare balloon may display a banner hanging below his basket.
 No competitor shall display any banner hanging below the basket during this task.